He really didn’t look like an angel.

 He looked back at me through bleary eyes.
 “If I’m still around, I’ll come back.”

 I wasn’t sure if I would ever see him again.
-It’s hard to tell if you get through to people when they are impaired chemically, much less someone with the emotional baggage this man was carrying.
+It’s hard to tell if you get through to people when they are impaired chemically, much less someone with the emotional baggage this man was living with.
 It took only moments to find out the answer to that question.

 His old battered pickup hadn’t been gone from the parking lot for five minutes when it pulled back up to the front door.
 I wondered how this conversation would go, but it turned out that he only wanted directions to a different business on the same street.
 I gave him instructions to the place, only a block away.